phdonner/phdonner/powershell.md

 ---

-## Conversion from Markdown to HTML
+## Conversion from Markdown to HTML fragment

 Most useful is the PowerShell conversion command `ConvertFrom-Markdown` which translates a Markdown page into HTML usable at your WWW site.